cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

 ###<a id="config-cf-dns"></a> Configure your Cloud Foundry System Domain

-If you have a domain you plan to use for your Cloud Foundry System Domain, use the procedure below to set up your DNS.
-If you do not have a domain, skip steps 1 through 5 and use YOUR\_ELASTIC\_IP.xip.io for your System Domain.
+If you have a domain you plan to use as your Cloud Foundry System Domain, use the procedure below to set up your DNS.
+If you do not have a domain, skip steps 1-5 and use YOUR\_ELASTIC\_IP.xip.io as your System Domain.

 Create a wildcard DNS entry for your root System Domain in the form `*.ROOT_SYSTEM_DOMAIN.com` to point at the Elastic IP address you created in the [Create a Subnet for Cloud Foundry Deployment](#create-cf-subnet) section.